“Over One Million Trustees”

 Trustees play an important role, in small organisations such as the Cynon Valley Museum, their experiences and skills are used to develop strategies, manage an organisations finances, and give specific expert guidance for example in HR, Retail or Fundraising.
 Every trustee brings specific experiences and skills which are essential to the running of the organisation they are part of.

-The Covid-19 pandemic has however brought new challenges to charities across the UK including to the Cynon Valley Museum.
-Despite being closed, our trustees still meet remotely and continue to work to secure the museum’s long-term future.
+The Covid-19 pandemic brought new challenges to charities across the UK including to the Cynon Valley Museum.
+During the closure, our trustees still met remotely and continued to work to secure the museum’s long-term future.

 What do our Trustees Say?